Wrist Watching: 4 Athletes’ Wristwatches At the 2020 Olympic Games In Tokyo From Omega, Richard Mille, And TAG Heuer

-Qatari high jumper Mutaz Essa Barshim wears the Richard Mille RM 67-02 as a friend of the Swiss brand.
-Watch for him to take home gold in the high jump finals on Sunday, August 1 as he is currently in the lead.
+High jumper Mutaz Essa Barshim wears the Richard Mille RM 67-02 as a friend of the Swiss brand; the Qatari unprecedentedly shared gold in the high jump finals on Sunday, August 1, 2020.

 At 32 total grams in weight, the RM 67-02 is the lightest automatic watch in the Richard Mille collection thanks to its case made of Carbon TPT and Quartz TPT (for more on this material and how it’s used in watchmaking see Surprising Use Of Quartz: Richard Mille RM 011 Red TPT Quartz Automatic Flyback Chronograph).

 And it has another exciting element that Richard Mille developed for this line: the elastic strap known at the company as the “comfort band.”
 The comfort band is presently worn by the athletes of the Richard Mille ambassador family as it offers a real alternative to the previous double-closure Velcro strap.